-You may have a number of tests at hospital to help the doctors make a diagnosis.
-In most hospitals, once you’ve been diagnosed with cancer, a team of specialists will work together to plan the treatment they feel is best for your situation.
-This team of specialists is known as a multidisciplinary team (MDT).
-Depending on what type of cancer you have, it usually includes a:
+Usually, if you have been diagnosed with cancer, a team of health professionals will work together to plan the treatment they feel is best for your situation.
+This team is called a multidisciplinary team (MDT).

-Before your cancer treatment can be planned, one of the specialists will see you and arrange for you to have various tests.
-This is to find out the type and size of the cancer and whether it has begun to spread.
-The MDT will then meet together to discuss the results and plan your treatment, taking into account a number of factors:
+Even after you have been diagnosed, you may need more tests to find out the type and size of the cancer and whether it has begun to spread.
+The MDT will meet together to discuss the results of these tests and plan your treatment.
+They will consider a number of things, including:

 - the type and size of the cancer and whether it has spread

 - national treatment guidelines and evidence for your type of cancer.